EpicOrange/riichi_advanced/README.md

     │       ├── logs (save location for all logs)
     │       ├── mods (all mods)
     │       ├── rulesets (all rulesets)
-    │       ├── favicon.ico
+    │       ├── oldl_rulesets (stores the original .json versions of rulesets rewritten in .majs) │       ├── favicon.ico
     │       └── robots.txt
     └── test